dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.4.5 =
+- Fix: Removed Novaexchange and Cryptopia from exchange rates providers since their APIs are now unavailable.
+- Improve: Attempt to disable PHP max execution time while importing transactions from csv files.
+Can help with importing very large files.
+- Add: The `[wallets_move]` shortcode will now auto-suggest usernames of people that the current user has had internal transfers with before.
+- Improve: Reduce HTTP timeout when retrieving exchange rates.

 = 4.4.4 =
 - Fix: Several settings can now be saved on network-active installation, previously could not be saved.